fluffyhake/gns3-host/README.md

 This guide is based on running GNS3 in a ubuntu host.
 Depending on your usage the host will need a bit of ram and some cpu.
 If you plan on running a simulation with cisco images and vms i would recommend up to 12 cores and 32 gigabytes of ram.
+You will also need a lot of storage if you plan on running vm-s.
+I plan on running up to 4 checkpoint firewall vm-s and a few Cisco/arista IOU-s.
+Therfore i have allocated 1tb of ssd storage for the ubuntu host.

 Install default ubuntu server installation, and copy over ssh keys.